Emotional labor: Disability

 People with disabilities are becoming increasingly part of the labor force due to societal attitudes about inclusion and neoliberal pressures around reducing welfare.
 Roles that require emotional labor may be more difficult for people with certain kinds of disabilities to perform.
 People with disabilities may also have to put more time and energy to perform a task than non-disabled people, for instance, when they routinely encounter prejudice and stigma (as would be the case for many groups experiencing prejudice) including disability-unfriendly structures (accessibility, administrative or social).
 On the other hand, due to the routine experience of navigating unhelpful structures and prejudice, people with disabilities can have the dual advantage of better skills in finding ways around problems without expending emotional energy, like feeling surprised, and a more empathetic understanding of the experiences of other people with similar problems.
 Inclusive or unfriendly organizational culture also has an impact, and workplaces may require workers with disabilities to downplay their impairments in order to "fit in" creating an extra burden of emotional labor.
-Most individuals will experience complex effects of their disabilities on their emotional labor in a given job role at a specified organisation.
+Most individuals will experience complex effects of their disabilities on their emotional labor in a given job role at a specified organisation and disabled individuals often have to expend a large amount of emotional labour in order to receive the financial or medical support they are dependent on.

 Implications

-Positive affective display in service interactions, such as smiling and conveying friendliness, are positively associated with customer positive feelings, and important outcomes, such as intention to return, intention to recommend a store to others, and perception of overall service quality.
-There is evidence that emotional labor may lead to employees' emotional exhaustion and burnout over time, and may also reduce employees' job satisfaction.
-That is, higher degree of using emotion regulation on the job is related to higher levels of employees' emotional exhaustion, and lower levels of employees' job satisfaction.
+Positive affective display in service interactions, such as smiling and conveying friendliness, are positively associated with positive feelings in customers, as well as important outcomes, including intention to return, intention to recommend a store to others, and perception of overall service quality.
+There is evidence that emotional labor may lead to employees' emotional exhaustion and burnout over time.
+A higher degree of using emotion regulation on the job is related to higher levels of employees' emotional exhaustion, and lower levels of employees' job satisfaction.

 There is empirical evidence that higher levels of emotional labor demands are not uniformly rewarded with higher wages.
-Rather, the reward is dependent on the level of general cognitive demands required by the job.
-That is, occupations with high cognitive demands evidence wage returns with increasing emotional labor demands; whereas occupations low in cognitive demands evidence a wage "penalty" with increasing emotional labor demands.
-Additionally, innovations that increase employee empowerment — such as conversion into worker cooperatives, co-managing schemes, or flattened workplace structures — have been found to increase workers' levels of emotional labor as they take on more workplace responsibilities.
+Rather, the reward is dependent on the level of general cognitive demands required by the job: occupations with high cognitive demands show wage returns with increasing emotional labor demands; whereas occupations low in cognitive demands evidence a wage "penalty" with increasing emotional labor demands.
+Additionally, innovations that increase employee empowerment—such as conversion into worker cooperatives, co-managing schemes, or flattened workplace structures—have been found to increase workers' levels of emotional labor, as they take on more workplace responsibilities.